realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 What are the downsides, though?

 First of all, we open, write to, and save the file every single time the capsule is clicked.
-While not a problem in this case and certainly applicable for some games, this will not perform very well when many save operations are made when you game gets a bit more complex.
+While not a problem in this case and certainly applicable for some games, this will not perform very well when many save operations are made when your game gets a bit more complex.

 Also, the data is saved in a readable format and can easily be edited by the player.